atulmangat/Enotions_gallery/README.md

 In the Add_Image activity, first, click on 'Get Image' to grant permission to access phone gallery and camera.

-To save an analyzed image in Add_activity, click on the floating button on the bottom of the Activity this will add the images to the emotion folder (Happy, Sad, Neutral, etc).
+To save an analyzed image in Add_activity, click on the floating button at the bottom of the Activity, this will add the images to their respective emotion folder (Happy, Sad, Neutral, etc).

 --------------------------------------------------------------------------------------------------------------------------------